HigherHoopern/News_NLP/README.md

 https://pypi.org/project/news-nlp/

 This project aims to measure country-level Geopolitical Risk (GPR) based on news data.
 This risk index consists of seven predefined components, such as Conflict, Corruption, Environment, Social, Governance (ESG) and foreign policy.
-In this project includes:
+This project includes:
 1. identifying search terms using NLP TF-IDF method;
 2. an unsupervised clustering model (K-means) to categorise search terms into five groups.
 3. an NLP deep learning model to classify news articles into the eight predefined topics (including non-GPR class).